consbio/databasin-arcgis-geoprocessing-tools/docs/index.rst

 These tools are intended to be deployed as geoprocessing services on an ArcGIS Server that also hosts map services (their data must be hosted locally).
+Within Data Basin, these services are accessed via server middleware to route to and control the number of jobs per ArcGIS server.
+Custom-built client code (HTML/JS/CSS) is used to provide the user interface to these tools, and manages generation of input parameters, and display of output results.

 However, most of the internal functions only rely on arcpy and access to the input data, and thus could be executed from other environments.